sanbox-irl/smol-rgb/README.md

 smol-rgb = { version = "0.4.0", default-features = false, features = ["libm"]  }
 ```

-We also support three other features: `serde`, `bytemuck`, and `rand`. `serde` support works across a variety of backends such as yaml, json, and bincode. `rand` support allows you to generate random colors at will.
+We also support four other features: `serde`, `bytemuck`, `rand`, and `colors`.

+`serde` support works across a variety of backends such as yaml, json, and bincode. `rand` support allows you to generate random colors at will. `colors` gives named constants for commonly used colors to `EncodedColor` and is enabled by
+default.

 ## Who is this library for?